 Mee Suah Soup (Wheat Vermicelli Soup) – a quick and easy comfort food that takes only minutes to prepare.
 Add or substitute with ground pork for a heartier flavor.

-Mee Suah Th’ng or wheat vermicelli soup is a Chinese comfort food.
-Like rice congee, it can be eaten any time of the day and is often served during convalescence.
-I grew up eating this dish and continue to enjoy it till this day.
+Mee Suah Soup (Wheat Vermicelli Soup) is a Chinese comfort food.
+Like Chicken Rice Porridge (Congee), it can be eaten any time of the day and is often served during convalescence.
+I grew up eating this dish and continue to enjoy it until this day.
 My mom usually makes the soup with dried anchovies.
-Occasionally minced pork is used when she has it on hand.
+Occasionally, she would add some ground pork if she has it on hand.

 Whole dried anchovies can be purchased in small bags at the Asian grocery stores.
-Keeping them in the fridge helps them stay fresh for a longer period of time.
-Whenever I visit my dearest mom, I get to bring home several bags of cleaned anchovies with me.
-She will buy a few kilograms of these tiny dried fish and spent weeks removing the heads and bones and finally sealing them into bags.
+Keeping them in the refrigerator helps it stay fresh for a longer period of time.
+Whenever I visit my mom, I get to bring home several bags of cleaned and peeled anchovies.
+She will buy a few kilograms of these tiny dried fish and spent days removing the heads and bones and finally sealing them into bags for me.
 Now, that’s a labor of love!

 Chinese wheat vermicelli is a very thin variety of salted noodles.
 It originated in Fujian, China and is different from rice sticks or bean threads.
 Easily available at the Asian grocery stores, it usually comes packaged in flat boxes.
-Inside are little bundles of vermicelli tied with a red string.
+Inside the box are little bundles of vermicelli tied with a red string.
 Each bundle is a little over an ounce (about 35g) and is sufficient for one serving.
-Incidentally, Japanese somen has a similar taste and texture.
-I sometimes use somen in place of vermicelli.
+Japanese somen has a similar taste and texture and may be used in place of mee suah (wheat vermicelli).

 - 4 bundles of mee suah (Chinese wheat vermicelli)